reneherrero/dbc-rs/dbc/SPECIFICATIONS.md

 **Important Notes:**
 - **REQUIRED KEYWORD** but section is typically empty
 - **OBSOLETE** - No longer used in modern CAN systems
-- Baudrate and BTR values are ignored by most parsers
+- Baudrate and BTR values are not processed by modern parsers (legacy feature)
 - Always include `BS_:` in your DBC files

 ---